-Where We Live: The San Luis Valley in South Central Colorado near the New
+Where I Live: The San Luis Valley in South Central Colorado near the New

 Mexico border.
 The Rio Grande River runs through this valley.
 The Continental Divide and the San Juan Mountains are on the West and the Sangre De Cristo Mountains on the East.
 We are up at about 7900 feet above sea level, and the space between the mountains is a flat, dry desert of about 8000 square miles.
 We are surrounded by these majestic mountains.
 It’s very beautiful, and many days soul healing.
 Plus, the best part… there are hundreds of miles of trails from mild to wild within an hour’s drive with some even closer.

 Cold weather camper life tips from lessons learned.

 There is a saying I learned while my kids were in Boy Scouts.
 It’s “Always be prepared”.
 Being prepared means to have a plan for every contingency you can think of, even if the possibility is low.
 Not only have a plan and a back up plan, but a back up plan to the back up plan.
 There are 4 major musts when living the #Camperlife in the cold temperatures: Good shelter, Water, Food and Heat.
 These are essential to basic survival in the cold weather.

 Good Shelter protects you from the elements.
 Most Campers and #VanLifers put a second layer of protection on their homes in the cold winter months.
 This would be a tarp over the top or some sort of “skirting” around the bottom of the RV or Camper.
 This helps keep the inside warm.

 I have used tarp around the bottom of our camper, but here in the valley it gets very windy, so this is not a good idea.
 The foam board is definitely the way to go.
 Just make sure it’s secured good.
 All the tarp does is blow off and makes scary noises at night while blowing.
 Sometimes I would wake up wondering if those mountain lions were trying to get into the camper.